Human Mass Balance Studies

 - Drug Administration of Radiolabeled IMP by a Designated and Radio-licensed Research Physician

-- Flawless Execution of HMB Study According to Protocol
+- Flawless Execution of hAME Study According to Protocol

 - Collection, Processing, and Analysis of Radioactive Human Blood, Plasma, and Excreta (urine, feces, and expired air)